kadena-io/pact/docs/en/pact-reference.md

   (enforce-guard (at "guard" (read guard-table "both"))))
 ```

-The special syntax of `create-user-guard` ensures that the arguments are evaluated at guard creation time.
+The special syntax of `create-user-guard` looks like it calls the user function, but instead it
+delays execution of that function until the guard is enforced, storing the arguments.
-Thus in the example above, the two `read-keyset` calls will be performed and stored in the guard data.
+Thus in the example above, the two `read-keyset` calls will be performed, and the results stored
-When `enforce-both-guard` is called, `both-sign` is only called then.
+in the guard data.
+However, `both-sign` is not called when the user guard is created, but when it is enforced with
+`enforce-guard`.

 User guards look a lot like capabilities but are different, namely in that they can be stored in the
 database and passed around like plain data.
 Capabilities are in-module rights that can only be enforced